Postdoctoral Scholar Programs

 Yoga for Trauma Survivors

-In collaboration with the Center for Student Wellbeing, Project Safe offers this 90-minute program for Survivors of Trauma.
+In collaboration with the Center for Student Wellbeing and the University Counseling Center, Project Safe offers this 90-minute program for Survivors of Trauma.
 The first 30 minutes will be an informative session about the ways trauma impacts the body and the benefits of yoga practice.
 The last hour will be an opportunity for students to practice newly learned skills.
 Students of all levels are welcome to join.Contact firstname.lastname@example.org to learn more.
 Sign up via Anchor Link.

 Identifying Students in Distress